 Since our inception in 1996, we have incurred losses every quarter.
 We began commercial sales of our products in May 1999 and we have yet to demonstrate that we can generate sufficient sales of our products to become profitable.
 The extent of our future operating losses and the timing of profitability are highly uncertain, and we may never achieve or sustain profitability.
-We have incurred significant net losses since our inception, including net losses of approximately \$8.7 million in 2001, \$4.8 million in 2002, \$3.7 million in 2003, \$4.3 million for in 2004 and \$0.6 million for the three months ended March 31, 2005.
-At March 31, 2005, we had an accumulated deficit of approximately \$58.1 million.
-It is possible that we will never generate sufficient revenues from product sales to achieve profitability.
+We have incurred significant net losses since our inception, including net losses of approximately \$8.7 million in 2001, \$4.8 million in 2002, \$3.7 million in 2003, \$4.3 million for in 2004 and \$0.6 million for the six months ended June 30, 2005.
+At June

+30, 2005, we had an accumulated deficit of approximately \$58.1 million.
+It is possible that we will never generate sufficient revenues from product sales to achieve profitability or to sustain profitability if achieved.